gjeevanm/SparkRedisConnector/README.md

 # SparkRedisConnector
-Code to connected redis using spark and perform operations like Insert,Delete etc
+Code to connect redis using spark and perform operations like Insert,Delete etc